 Read More about “TCP/IP”

-You may encounter some technology experts referring to TCP/IP as the Internet protocol suite, and that is true.
-The Internet protocol suite is made up of other communication protocols besides the TCP and IP.
+You may encounter some technology experts referring to TCP/IP as the IP suite, and that is true.
+This suite is made up of other communication protocols besides TCP and IP.
 However, since they were the first two protocols developed to make the Internet work, the Internet protocol suite came to be known as “TCP/IP.”

 The U.S. Department of Defense was responsible for developing the model in the 1970s through the Defense Advanced Research Projects Agency (DARPA).
 The DARPA scientists who designed the model were Vint Cerf and Bob Kahn.
 The ARPANET, the earliest version of the Internet, was the first to use the protocols.
 As such, Cerf and Kahn are considered the “fathers of the Internet.”

-At present, the Internet Engineering Task Force (IETF) manages the TCP/IP and the rest of the components of the Internet protocol suite.
+At present, the Internet Engineering Task Force (IETF) manages TCP/IP and the rest of the components of the IP suite.

 The model has become the industry standard because it has features that make connectivity possible.
 Among its features are:

-- It is interoperable: Almost all operating systems (OSs) have TCP/IP support.
-So it doesn’t matter if you’re using a Windows computer and accessing files from a server that runs on Linux or vice-versa, communication between the two different OSs will still work.
+Almost all operating systems (OSs) have TCP/IP support.
+So it doesn’t matter if you’re using a Windows computer and accessing files from a server that runs on Linux or vice versa, communication between the two different OSs will still work.

-- A single vendor does not control it: Since no one organization owns the model, anyone can implement it in its products, be it hardware or software.
+Since no single organization owns the model, anyone can implement it in its products, be it hardware or software.

-- It has error and flow control features: The model can check for any transmission error and resend data when an error is detected.
+The model can check for any transmission error and resend data when such is detected.
 This feature ensures the reliability and accuracy of the data transmitted.